tamilselvanarjun/auto-ed/paper.md

 - Explain why automatic differentiation is a valuable computational tool
 - Decompose a function into a series of elementary operations and write out the associated graph structure
 - Perform automatic differentiation for functions of single and multiple variables in the forward and reverse mode
-- Start thinking about how to implement the forward mode of automatic differentiation
+- Start thinking about how to implement the forward mode of automatic differentiation in software

 # Acknowledgements